New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 New Zealand preview: Fun but limited

 New Zealand come into this one on the back of a 3-1 loss to Egypt in their most recent outing last week.
-The All Whites had a half time lead, courtesy of defender Finn Surman, before Mostafa Ziko, Mohamed Salah and Trezeguet turned the game on its head in favour of the Egyptians.
+The All Whites had a half-time lead, courtesy of defender Finn Surman, before Mostafa Ziko, Mohamed Salah and Trezeguet turned the game on its head in favour of the Egyptians.

 Belgium preview: Underperforming Belgians

-Rudi Garcia has overseen a topsy turvy 18 months or so as Belgium boss and they have again underwhelmed at a major tournament this summer, drawn into a relatively soft group and remaining winless with none of their players having scored a goal as of yet.
+Rudi Garcia has overseen a topsy-turvy 18 months or so as Belgium boss and they have again underwhelmed at a major tournament this summer, drawn into a relatively soft group and remaining winless with none of their players having scored a goal as of yet.

 Their opening game saw them share a 1-1 draw with Egypt in Seattle, coming from a goal down courtesy of a Mohamed Hany own goal.
 Nathan Ngoy was then sent off mid-way through the second half as they were held to a frustrating goalless draw with IR Iran in Los Angeles.

-New Zealand team news: Fully fit
+New Zealand team news: Old come come in

-Darren Bazeley went with an unchanged side against Egypt with New Zealand appearing to have a fully fit and available squad after the late withdrawal of Peterborough United midfielder Matthew Garbett before their opening game.
+Darren Bazeley went with an unchanged side against Egypt with New Zealand appearing to have a fully-fit and available squad after the late withdrawal of Peterborough United midfielder Matthew Garbett before their opening game.

 There is a chance that Saint-Etienne attacker Ben Old comes in for Callum McCowatt against the Belgians, while Tyler Bindon has underwhelmed in his substitute appearances thus far.